Airline Lost Baggage

 - Your travel insurance is the best way to recover any losses.

-- If you cannot get satisfaction from an airline, file a complaint by contacting the Department of Transportation's Aviation Consumer Protection Division (US passengers) or the Air Transport User's Council (UK passengers)
+- If you cannot get satisfaction from an airline, file a complaint by contacting the Department of Transportation's Aviation Consumer Protection Division (US passengers).

 - If your firearms are definitely lost (rather than delayed) report it to the airline immediately and push hard to get them to find them.
 Report the loss to the police and file an claim as soon as possible.